nextgis/qgis_shortcut_manager/README.md

 Commercial support
 ------------------
-Need to fix a bug or add a feature to Click-fu?
+Need to fix a bug or add a feature to Shortcut Manager?

 We provide custom development and support for this software.
 [Contact us](https://nextgis.com/contact/) to discuss options!